Algebraic logic: History

 Algebraic logic is, perhaps, the oldest approach to formal logic, arguably beginning with a number of memoranda Leibniz wrote in the 1680s, some of which were published in the 19th century and translated into English by Clarence Lewis in 1918.
 But nearly all of Leibniz's known work on algebraic logic was published only in 1903 after Louis Couturat discovered it in Leibniz's Nachlass.
 Parkinson (1966) and Loemker (1969) translated selections from Couturat's volume into English.

 Modern mathematical logic began in 1847, with two pamphlets whose respective authors were George Boole and Augustus De Morgan.
 In 1870 Charles Sanders Peirce published the first of several works on the logic of relatives.
 Alexander Macfarlane published his Principles of the Algebra of Logic in 1879, and in 1883, Christine Ladd, a student of Peirce at Johns Hopkins University, published "On the Algebra of Logic".
 Logic turned more algebraic when binary relations were combined with composition of relations.
-For sets A and B, relations were first understood as elements of the power set of A×B with properties described by Boolean algebra.
+For sets A and B, a relation over A and B is represented as a member of the power set of A×B with properties described by Boolean algebra.
 The "calculus of relations" is arguably the culmination of Leibniz's approach to logic.
 At the Hochschule Karlsruhe the calculus of relations was described by Ernst Schröder.
 In particular he formulated Schröder rules, though De Morgan had anticipated them with his Theorem K.

 In 1903 Bertrand Russell developed the calculus of relations and logicism as his version of pure mathematics based on the operations of the calculus as primitive notions.
 The "Boole–Schröder algebra of logic" was developed at University of California, Berkeley in a textbook by Clarence Lewis in 1918.
 He treated the logic of relations as derived from the propositional functions of two or more variables.

 Hugh MacColl, Gottlob Frege, Giuseppe Peano, and A. N. Whitehead all shared Leibniz's dream of combining symbolic logic, mathematics, and philosophy.

 Some writings by Leopold Löwenheim and Thoralf Skolem on algebraic logic appeared after the 1910–13 publication of Principia Mathematica, and Tarski revived interest in relations with his 1941 essay "On the Calculus of Relations".

 According to Helena Rasiowa, "The years 1920-40 saw, in particular in the Polish school of logic, researches on non-classical propositional calculi conducted by what is termed the logical matrix method.
 Since logical matrices are certain abstract algebras, this led to the use of an algebraic method in logic."